Arthur Sarkissian: Art

 Sarkissian works in abstract art as a statement of post-Soviet freedom of expression.
 He said in 2005, "my approach to painting developed from the desire to free myself from Socialist Realism."

 His canvases combine painting and silkscreen printing, incorporating text, photographs, signs, architectural images and extracts from other paintings, fusing oil paint with found ephemera.

-Such a polyglot, polysemic art is not unique to Sarkissian.
-We see his style anticipated by Robert Rauschenberg, and before him Kurt Schwitters.
-The textures, practices, and philosophical positions in his work can be traced back to disparate predecessors like Warhol, Cornell, Miro, Malevich, and Picasso.
-Among other things, Sarkissian demonstrates that the “collage aesthetic” – the simultaneously disjunctive and conjunctive qualities that uniquely define modern composition – remains one of 20th century art's most significant and enduring legacies.
-Indeed, this collage aesthetic provides the perceptual crucible in which the dialectic described above is forged, and it defines the particular visual world in which Sarkissian finds his expression.
+Sarkissian’s art encompasses a diverse range of meanings and forms.
+His practice aligns with those of Robert Rauschenberg and Kurt Schwitters, and his work can be traced to predecessors such as Warhol, Cornell, Miro, Malevich, and Picasso.
+Sarkissian demonstrates that the “collage aesthetic,” characterized by simultaneously disjunctive and conjunctive qualities that define modern composition, possesses a significant and enduring legacy.
+This collage aesthetic serves as the perceptual crucible in which the aforementioned dialectic is forged and defines the particular visual world in which Sarkissian expresses himself.

 His installation artwork includes the work Closed Session, comprising a row of seven chairs of varying sizes, each standing on four lit lightbulbs; described by Sonia Balassanian, curator of the Armenian Center for Contemporary Experimental Art (ACCEA), as a "satirical reference to self-aggrandizing decision-makers."

 His work is displayed in the Museum of Modern Art in Yerevan.